ASGCOPS/dicos_document/docs/source/faq.rst

 There are some reasons cause this issue:

-* There is no enough resources left for your application
+* There are no sufficient resources left for the requirements of your application
 * The application is now in maintenance mode (please see relative announcements)

 -------------------------------------------------------------------------------------------------------
 What happened that I cannot launch specific DiCOSApp even if the launch button is clickable?
 -------------------------------------------------------------------------------------------------------

-There show be some technical issues of our microservice, please contact ``DiCOS-Support@twgrid.org`` for quick solution.
+There should be some technical issues of our microservice, please contact ``DiCOS-Support@twgrid.org`` for quick solution.